120 people attend opening of Lifelong Learning Centersda

-University President Suzanne Shipley quoted in her introduction Virginia Woolf’s essay, “A Room of One’s Own,” to stress the importance of provided a location for people of the community to gather together and learn.
+University President Suzanne Shipley quoted in her introduction Virginia Woolf’s essay, “A Room of One’s Own,” to stress the importance of providing a location for people of the community to gather together and learn.

-Within her speech, Shipley created a parallel between the women in “A Room of One’s Own” and the older population, who have both, for many years within their respective live-times, been deprived of the same opportunities to attain higher learning that was readily available to their societal counter-parts.
+Within her speech, Shipley created a parallel between the women in “A Room of One’s Own” and the older population, who have both, for many years within their respective life-times, been deprived of the same opportunities to attain higher learning that was readily available to their societal counter-parts.

 Shipley said, “It does indeed take determination to pursue an education, a lifelong education that can give voice to what might otherwise have gone unspoken.”

 Shipley said universities and other public spaces, provide a bridge between private and public learning.
-She also said it is important that todays universities readily provide a room of their own.
+She also said it is important that today’s universities readily provide a room of their own.

 In closing her speech, Shipley said “May these rooms at Hampstead and Gledwood equip us to discover and maintain a voice and a life of our own.”